AyaanKakkar/ChemiseApp/README.md

 # ChemiseApp
 This is the companion app required for Chemise.

-## INTRODUCING CHEMISE
+## Introducing Chemise

-A new and revolutionary way to interact with your smartphone
+A new and revolutionary way to interact with your smartphone.

 This is the companion app for chemise.